yared-shewarade/Movie-Recommendation-App---MERN/README.md

 # Authors

-This a team project for the CS628 Full Stack course and developed by:
+This a is team project for the CS628 Full Stack course and was developed by:

 - [Yared Shewarade](https://github.com/yared-shewarade)
 - [Mary Oh](https://github.com/maryoohhh)